tjjdoherty/football-project-mvp/README.md

 # Future goals (more to follow)
 - Use match data eg. shots, fouls, possession, average player positions to evaluate changes in football style & philosophy (e.g. short passing intensive Tiki Taka emerging 2008 onwards)

 - The original database in SQL has betting odds from across a number of bookmakers.
-Explore the accuracy and performance of these over time.
+Explore the accuracy and performance of bookmakers over time & most problematic matches.